-If so, then there are some fundamental strategies you can implement to go from beginner to expert—in very short order.
+If so, then there are some fundamental sales techniques you can implement to go from beginner to expert—in very short order.
 And yes, you can skip the intermediate phase altogether.

-The key is bypassing that long learning curve and instead going from where you are now to that expert level, which is a huge step above where most salespeople are.
+The key is bypassing that long learning curve and instead going from where you are now to that expert level, which is a huge step above where most sales professionals are.

 So in this video, I’m going to teach you Sales 101: 11 Must-Know Strategies All Beginners Must Know.
 Check it out: